A Closer Look at the Rasmussen University – Mokena/Tinley Park Campus

 - Located close to Frankfort, Illinois, community members have access to numerous events year-round such as art fairs, farmers markets and parades.

-1The Bachelor of Science in Nursing degree program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education (CCNE).
+1The Bachelor of Science in Nursing degree program at Rasmussen University is accredited by the Commission on Collegiate Nursing Education (CCNE).
 Commission on Collegiate Nursing Education 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791